snmahsa/dip_task_aiwizards_team/README.md

+#Introduction

+digital image processing involves transforming images from the real-world domain into digital domains, extracting useful information from images, and applying changes according to specific needs and objectives.
+This process has widespread applications in various fields such as medicine, security, robotics, computer vision, artificial intelligence, and more.

+Filtering is another important process in digital image processing.
+In this stage, filters and masks are applied to the image to highlight specific aspects or modify it.
+For example, filters can be used for noise removal, edge enhancement, image alignment, or applying special effects.

 # DipWizards Package

 This repository contains the DipWizards package developed by the AIWizards team.
 As a member of the AIWizards team, I have contributed to the development of this package.
 DipWizards is a  Python package for generating noise and applying filters to grayscale and color images.